davidecannatanuig/openFaceR/README.md

 This project has been created by Davide Cannata as part of his PhD at *National University of Ireland Galway*.
 The research is funded by the *Irish Research Council*.

+To learn more about OpenFaceR please read the OpenFaceR [paper](https://easychair-www.easychair.org/publications/preprint_download/dr3c)

 ## Citing OpenFaceR

 Cannata, D., Redfern, S., & O'Hora, D. (2020, October).
 OpenFaceR: Developing an R Package for the convenient analysis of OpenFace facial information.
 In PSYCHOBIT.